Jury members

 Bio

-Agustina Chiarino is a renowned Uruguayan producer with more than 15 Latin American feature films that have premiered in some of the most prestigious film festivals worldwide, have obtained more than 100 international prizes, and have been released in over 30 territories.
-Since 2007 she has been an executive producer and partner at Control Z Films in which she produced the feature films Gigante by Adrián Biniez, Hiroshima și 3 by Pablo Stoll, and Tanta agua by Ana Guevara and Leticia Jorge.
-In 2011, she set up the film production company Mutante Cine with Fernando Epstein through which they produced and distributed El cinco și The Waves from Adrián Biniez, the documentary Madness on Air from Alicia Cano and Leticia Cuba, History of Fear from Benjamin Nahistat, My Friend From the Park from Ana Katz, Benzinho from Gustavo Pizzi, The Heiresses from Marcelo Martinessi, Alelí from Leticia Jorge, and Monos from Alejandro Landes.
-She is tutor at Biennale College, Br Lab and Puentes.
+Agustina is a renowned Uruguayan producer with more than 15 Latin-American feature films that have premiered in some of the most prestigious film festivals worldwide, receiving more than 100 awards.
+Since 2007, she has been an executive producer at Control Z Films, where she produced feature films directed by Adrián Biniez, Pablo Stoll, Ana Guevara and Leticia Jorge.
+In 2011, she set up Mutante Cine with Fernando Epstein, producing The Waves from Adrián Biniez, History of Fear from Benjamin Nahistat, and Monos from Alejandro Landes, among many others.
+She is a tutor at the Biennale College.
 She is part of the selection committee at San Sebastián’s Co-Production Forum and has been project advisor for Sundance Film Institute, Doha Film Institute, Torino Film Lab, and Ventana Sur.

 Bogdan Mureșanu